The Loud House: Development

-The Loud House was created by Chris Savino for Nickelodeon.
-Savino based the series on his own experiences growing up in a large family.
-Early in development, the Loud family was going to be composed of rabbits, but this was terminated when an executive, Jenna Boyd, asked Savino to make them human.
-The idea of the Loud family being rabbits became used as Lincoln's dream in the Season 3 episode "White Hare".
-He pitched the idea to Nickelodeon in 2013 as a 2 1/2-minute short for their annual Animated Shorts Program.
+Savino's original pitch was approved for pilot production on January 30, 2014.
 In June 2014, Nickelodeon announced that The Loud House had been picked up for a season of 13 episodes.
 The episode order was later increased to 26.
 On May 25, 2016, Nickelodeon announced that the series had been picked up for a second season of 14 episodes later increased to 26.
 On October 19, 2016, the series had been picked up for a third season of 26 episodes.
-Savino has cited Peanuts and Polly and Her Pals as influences on the show's characterizations and animation.
-Newspaper comic strips are also influences on the show's background art.

 Episodes are produced at Nickelodeon Animation Studio in Burbank, California, USA and animated by Canadian studio Jam Filled Entertainment.